alexsosei/html-css-git-challenge/README.md

 ## Installation
 The app is deployed using link https://alexsosei.github.io/html-css-git-challenge/
 ## Usage
-The web app is registered and displayed in screenshot below
+The web app is registered and displayed in screenshot below ![alt text]
 ## License
 The license used is MIT license
 ## Features